 - Gas fireplaces do not produce ash or other combustion by-products.

-- Easy to use.
-You can easily adjust the fire and heat of the gas fireplace using a remote control or a push button.
+- You can easily adjust the fire and heat of the gas fireplace using a remote control or a push button.

 - The fire will not flicker or die out as long as there is a constant gas supply.